lmsilbaugh/Flint/README.md

 - 👥 **Group rooms** — persistent group text chat and voice rooms
 - 🔊 **Voice rooms** — drop in and out of group voice, mesh P2P audio
 - 📁 **File sharing** — send any file, any size, direct P2P with progress tracking
+- 🖼️ **Image previews** — photos display inline as thumbnails, click to download
+- ✍️ **Typing indicators** — see when someone is typing in real time
+- ✓✓ **Read receipts** — know when your messages have been read
+- 🔔 **Push notifications** — get alerted when messages arrive, even when Flint is closed
 - 💾 **Message history** — conversations and rooms persist locally across sessions
 - 🚪 **Leave rooms** — leave any room instantly, removing it from your sidebar and storage
+- 📲 **Installable** — add to home screen on iOS or Android, opens like a native app
-- 🌐 **Browser-based** — works on any device, any browser, no download
+- 🌐 **Browser-based** — works on any device, any browser, no download required
 - 🆓 **Free forever** — no subscriptions, no ads, no data collection
 - 🔗 **Invite link system** — one link connects people instantly